Council of State (Portugal)

-The Council of State (Conselho de Estado, /pt/) is a body established by the Portuguese Constitution to advise the President of the Republic in the exercise of many of his or her discretionary powers.
+The Council of State (Conselho de Estado, /pt/) is a body established by the Portuguese Constitution to advise the President in the exercise of many of their discretionary powers.

 History

 Although there are notices about the existence of a Council of State in Portugal before 1385, the first permanent regiment for its functioning was established by King Sebastian through his charter of 8 September 1569.

 The Council of State continued to exist after the establishment of the Constitutional Monarchy in 1821.
 It was foreseen in the Portuguese Constitutions of 1822, 1826 and 1838.

 After the 5 October 1910 revolution that established the Republic in Portugal, the Council of State was abolished, not being foreseen in the Constitution of 1911.

 The Council of State was reestablished by the Constitution of 1933.
 It was again not foreseen by the Constitution of 1976.
-However, it was reestablished in 1984, following the revision of the Constitution of 1982.
+However, it was reestablished following the revision of the Constitution of 1982.